Pressure washer features explained

-You'll find the main on/off switch on the body and fittings to connect the hosepipe and washer hose to.
+You'll find the main on/off switch on the body, and fittings to connect the hosepipe and washer hose, too.
 Push-fit connections for the hoses make it quicker to attach and remove them.

 There are usually plastic mouldings on the body that provide places to stow the lance and accessories when they are not in use.

-Starting at 3m for the cheapest models, hoses can be up to 10m long.
+Starting at three metres for the cheapest models, hoses can be up to 10 metres long.
 Longer hoses make it easier to move around to clean without moving your pressure washer too, which is especially useful when cleaning a car.

 Hoses tend to be wider and thicker on more powerful washers and can be made of reinforced materials to prevent them bursting under the pressure of the water.

 They are usually stored in one of three ways: being wound around the body, hung on a hook on the body, or retracted onto a hose reel on more expensive models.

 When the motor is switched on, water only flows from your nozzle when the trigger is squeezed.
 Most pressure washers automatically turn off when the trigger is released.
 Thicker plastic, soft-touch surfaces and more ergonomic shaping of the handle and trigger are all features of more expensive pressure washers.